Bendodroid/RocketFuelManager/README.md

 Working:

 - Calculation of fuel ingredients (K-N-O3, Sugar, Sulfide, Fe2-O3)
-- Export to JSON
+- Saving and Importing of recipes from a JSON file
-- Importing and printing of saved recipes
+- Importing and printing of saved recipes (Now including notes)
-    - Now including Notes

-Not Working:

-- Editing of recipes in JSON files (under construction)
-- User-specified ingredients (in preparation)

 ### How to use?

-For the full program, only the 3 .py files in /src are necessary, run it with:
+For the full program, only the .py files in /src are necessary, run it with:

     ~$ python3 Main.py

 Saved recipes are named <your title>.recipe in the Program source directory.
-When trying to load from a file, you're asked to enter the name of the recipe you specified when calculating.
+When trying to load from the Cookbook, you're asked to enter the name of the recipe you specified when calculating.

 ### Planned changes

-- User can add or remove ingredients
+- User-specified ingredients (in preparation)
     - Rework input procedure
 - Load/Save improvements
-    - Single database and not a file for every recipe
-- Different folder for recipes
+    - Editing or Removing of recipes in JSON files (under construction)
+        - Currently you have to delete saved recipes manually or overwrite them